Technical and organizational security measures

 - The production environment is separate from the development, integration and testing environment.

-- Ingenico employs data minimization principle and where appropriate and practical, pseudonymizing is used to reduce the likelihood of inappropriate access to personal data.
+- Worldline employs data minimization principle and where appropriate and practical, pseudonymizing is used to reduce the likelihood of inappropriate access to personal data.

 - Information is disposed of in accordance to its classification level and by following the established procedure(s)

-- Ingenico will perform background verification on all employees.
-Ingenico shall be required to perform the following background verification checks on all employees recruited/hired with access to any assets before they start work activities]:
+- Worldline will perform background verification on all employees.
+Worldline shall be required to perform the following background verification checks on all employees recruited/hired with access to any assets before they start work activities]:

 - Proof of legal right to work;